OpenVan.campβ World of motorhomes — here

 Series of motorhome thefts in Germany: police seek witnesses

 Three motorhome thefts have been reported in Germany: in Vechelde, Rheinhessen, and Melle-Gesmold.
-Police are asking for witnesses and any information.
+Police are asking for public assistance.

-On the night of April 28, 2026, in the municipality of Vechelde (Peine district), unknown perpetrators stole a parked Knaus motorhome from the roadside on Schleusenstrasse in Wedtlenstedt.
+On the night of April 28, 2026, in the municipality of Vechelde (Peine district), unknown perpetrators stole a parked Knaus motorhome on Schleusenstrasse in Wedtlenstedt.
 The damage is estimated at around 40,000 euros.
-The Peine police are asking witnesses who noticed anything suspicious between 7:30 PM Monday and 11:30 AM Tuesday to call 05171 999-0.
+Peine police are asking witnesses who noticed anything suspicious between 7:30 PM Monday and 11:30 AM Tuesday to call 05171 999-0.

-On April 21, 2026, at 9:57 PM, a gray Citroën (Pössl) H-Line Summit 640 motorhome (2024 model year) worth around 80,000 euros was stolen in the Rheinhessen area.
-Police are looking for witnesses, including an unknown passerby captured on video.
-The vehicle has not yet been found.
+Earlier, on April 21, 2026, at 9:57 PM in the Rheinhessen area, a gray Citroën (Pössl) H-Line Summit 640 motorhome from 2024, worth about 80,000 euros, was stolen.
+Police are looking for witnesses, including an unknown passerby captured on video, but the vehicle has not yet been found.

-On the night of January 27, 2026, a Citroën motorhome was stolen in the Melle-Gesmold area.
-Police are seeking witnesses and any information about the missing vehicle.
+Additionally, on the night of Tuesday, January 27, 2026, in the Melle-Gesmold area, a Citroën motorhome was stolen.
+Police are also seeking witnesses and any information about the missing vehicle.

 Story sources